kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 are slow-moving *by design*.
 You can’t just simply launch a new service or move a system somewhere else.
 There are *rules*.
 These rules, like compliance security or legal requirements, are put in place so that no individual can cause a considerable amount of damage that would tank the share price.
-Furthermore, to a degree, every employee should be *replaceable* like cogs in a wheel.
+Furthermore, to a degree, every employee should be *replaceable* like cogs in a machine.

 Let’s take a trip down the cloud lane and observe our imaginary, very traditional large corporation on their way.